rhaido/blog/2013/08/16/02-build-you-ansible-empire.md

 ## anisble-massive

 This script is situated in ~pca/SYSADM/ansible-massive and was written for massive invocation of ansible on various hosts.
-For exampe:
+For example:

-    ~pca/SYSADM/ansible-massive -r 'cwo-ccc-d' -u root -m shell -a 'rsync -q -a --delete --delete-excluded --exclude=.[a-zA-Z]* /acc/sys/default/ansible /var/lib/'
+> $ ~pca/SYSADM/ansible-massive -r 'cwo-ccc-d' -u root -m shell
+> -a 'rsync -q -a --delete --delete-excluded --exclude=.[a-zA-Z]*
+> /acc/sys/default/ansible /var/lib/'

 \- will execute rsync on all cwo-ccc-d* machines from /acc/sys/Linux/hosts/hosts.masters file.
 Or

-     ~pca/SYSADM/ansible-massive -r 'cwo-ccc-a'
+> ~pca/SYSADM/ansible-massive -r 'cwo-ccc-a'

 \- will execute ansible ping module on the cwo-ccc-a* consoles.
 The playbooks are specified with __-p__ option.
 Any further information could be obtained from invocation of __ansible-massive__ without options or with __-h__
 option:

-    [mgrozak@cwo-ccc-d0lc ~]$ ~pca/SYSADM/ansible-massive -h
+>    [mgrozak@cwo-ccc-d0lc ~]$ ~pca/SYSADM/ansible-massive -h
-    Usage: /user/pca/SYSADM/ansible-massive -r <grep regexp> [ -m <module> [-a 'module arguments'] | -p <path to playbook> ] [expert options]
+>    Usage: /user/pca/SYSADM/ansible-massive -r <grep regexp> [ -m <module> [-a 'module arguments'] | -p <path to playbook> ] [expert options]
+>

-    This is a wrapper around ansible and ansible-playbook commands.
-Most of the cl options are 1:1 applicable to ansible/ansible-playbook
+>    This is a wrapper around ansible and ansible-playbook commands.
+Most of
+>    the cl options are 1:1 applicable to ansible/ansible-playbook
+>

-    Necessary options:
+>    Necessary options:
-      -r - regular expression for extraction from /acc/sys/Linux/hosts/hosts.master If only this option is specified, 'ping' module will be called for all matched hosts.
+>      -r - regular expression for extraction from /acc/sys/Linux/hosts/hosts.master
+>           If only this option is specified, 'ping' module will be called
+>           for all matched hosts.
+>

-    Ansible execution mode:
+>    Ansible execution mode:
-      -m - Ansible module name to execute on the remote system;
+>      -m - Ansible module name to execute on the remote system;
-      -a - arguments for Ansible module.
+>      -a - arguments for Ansible module.
+>

-    Ansible playbook execution options:
+>    Ansible playbook execution options:
-      -p - specify ansible playbook to execute.
+>      -p - specify ansible playbook to execute.
+>

-    Expert options:
+>    Expert options:
-      -u - user to connect with, by default 'mgrozak';
+>      -u - user to connect with, by default 'mgrozak';
-      -f - number of ansible forks;
+>      -f - number of ansible forks;
-      -s - use sudo.
+>      -s - use sudo.
+>

-    Optional features:
+>    Optional features:
-      -l - list hosts which will participate in ansible action without doing anything on them.
+>      -l - list hosts which will participate in ansible action
+>           without doing anything on them.
-      -h - this message
+>      -h - this message